trilitech/tezos-developer-docs/src/pages/tutorials/build-an-nft-marketplace/index.md

 ## Introduction

+Welcome to the first part of our four-part series on building an NFT Marketplace.
+This tutorial aims to equip you with the knowledge and tools to create a robust NFT platform.

+In the first part, you will learn:
+- The concepts of FA, IPFS, and smart contracts.
+- How to build an NFT Marketplace from the ligo/fa library.

+{% callout type="note" %}
+Here we present Part 1 of 4 of a training course by [Marigold](https://www.marigold.dev/).
+You can find all 4 parts on github.
+- [NFT 1](https://github.com/marigold-dev/training-nft-1): use FA2 NFT template to understand the basics
+- [NFT 2](https://github.com/marigold-dev/training-nft-2): finish FA2 NFT marketplace to introduce sales
+- [NFT 3](https://github.com/marigold-dev/training-nft-3): use FA2 single asset template to build another kind of marketplace
+- [NFT 4](https://github.com/marigold-dev/training-nft-4): use FA2 multi asset template to build last complex kind of marketplace
+{% /callout %}

+## Key Concepts

+To begin with, we will introduce you to the critical concepts of FA, IPFS, and smart contracts used for the marketplace.

+### What is FA?

 Business objects managed by a blockchain are called `assets`.
 On Tezos you will find the term `Financial Asset or FA` with different versions 1, 2, or 2.1.

 Here are different categorizations of assets.

 ![](http://jingculturecommerce.com/wp-content/uploads/2021/03/nft-assets-1024x614.jpg)

+### What is IPFS?

+The InterPlanetary File System is a protocol and peer-to-peer network for storing and sharing data in a distributed file system.
+IPFS uses content-addressing to uniquely identify each file in a global namespace connecting all computing devices.
+In this tutorial, we will be using [Pinata](https://www.pinata.cloud/) (free developer plan) to store the metadata for NFTs.
+An alternative would be to install a local IPFS node or an API gateway backend with a usage quota.

+### Smart Contracts Overview

+We will use two contracts for the marketplace.

+#### 1. The token contract

+On Tezos, FA2 is the standard for Non-Fungible Token contracts.
+We will be using the [template provided by Ligo](https://packages.ligolang.org/package/@ligo/fa) to build out the Token Contract.
+The template contains the basic entrypoints for building a Fungible or Non-fungible token including:

+- Transfer
+- Balance_of
+- Update_operators

+#### 2. Marketplace unique contract

+On a second time, we will import the token contract into the marketplace unique contract.
+The latter will bring missing features as:

+- Mint
+- Buy
+- Sell

 ## Wine marketplace

-We are going to build a Wine marketplace extending the `@ligo/fa` package from the [Ligo repository](https://packages.ligolang.org/).
+After grasping the key concepts, we'll proceed to build a Wine marketplace extending the `@ligo/fa` package from the [Ligo repository](https://packages.ligolang.org/).
 The goal is to showcase how to extend an existing smart contract and build a frontend on top of it.

 The Wine marketplace is adding these features on top of a generic NFT contract :